Encrypting Heroku Postgres with Your Encryption Key

 Expect approximately 20 minutes to elapse between key disablement and service shutdown.

-If you need to regain access to data that is encrypted with your encryption key, you may enable that key to restore.
+To regain access to data that is encrypted with your encryption key, you can enable that key to restore.
 You can enable your encryption key via the AWS web console or the AWS CLI.

 $ aws kms enable-key --key-id CMK_ARN